kishanbishwakarma0/CivicPulse-AI/README.md

 - What type of damage is visible?
 - How severe does it appear visually?
 - Which issues should be prioritized?
-- Is this report a duplicate of an existing issue?
+- Is this report a duplicate?
 - Was the reported damage actually reduced after repair?
 - Did a previously resolved issue reappear?
 - Where are multiple high-risk issues concentrated?